What is research?Research is any type of inquiry involving staff or students. Including:

 |How do I get human research ethics approval?|

-Submit forms to Lakeland College’s Applied Research team for review or preparation assistance prior to submitting to Red Deer College’s REB.
+Submit completed forms to Lakeland College’s Applied Research team for review.
+If you need help, please contact us before you submit the form to Red Deer College’s REB.

 |How do I get animal research ethics approval?|

-Research involving animals cannot proceed until the research protocol has been approved by the College’s Animal Care Committee.
+Research involving animals can't proceed until the research protocol has been approved by the College’s Animal Care Committee.
 Research protocols will follow Canada Council on Animal Care (CCAC) guidelines.

 For more information, contact